It's gonna be "a bit Pistols, a bit Stooges"

 Has Liam Gallagher made his new solo album yet?

-He’s halfway bloody through it!
-Liam recently told The Daily Star: “We’re halfway through the next album.
+The album had initially been due for completion by Christmas 2018, with Liam telling The Daily Star in June last year: “We’re halfway through the next album.
 In between touring I’ve been in LA doing the next one and I reckon it’ll be done by Christmas.
 We’re flying through it.
 It’s with the same guys.”

 ‘As You Were’ was written and recorded in Los Angeles with ace songwriter Greg Kurstin (who co-wrote Adele’s ‘Hello), among others, and hotshot producer Andrew Wyatt.
 Back in April, Liam’ revealed via Twitter (his favoured medium) that he was returning to the City of Angels to work on album number two.
 “The hills are live with the sound of LG”, he wrote.
 “I’m of [sic] to LA nxt Wk [sic] to start the follow up to as you were be afraid all you cosmic pop pickers Dilly Dilly as you were LG x.”
 He used the phrase “As you were” twice in the space of 180 characters – make no mistake: Liam’s is firing on all cylinders.